WrestleMania 33: SmackDown

 On the post-WrestleMania SmackDown, Bray Wyatt challenged the newly-crowned WWE Champion Randy Orton to a "House of Horrors" non-title match, which Orton accepted.
 In the ensuing brawl, Luke Harper and the returning Erick Rowan came out to help Orton and Wyatt, respectively.
 Subsequently, Orton and Harper defeated Wyatt and Rowan.
 Wyatt was moved to Raw the following week and his rematch with Orton was scheduled for the Raw-exclusive pay-per-view, Payback.

 Also on the post-WrestleMania SmackDown, SmackDown Commissioner Shane McMahon addressed the Superstar Shake-Up.
 His WrestleMania opponent, AJ Styles, interrupted him, saying that he wanted to stay on SmackDown, and then shook Shane's hand out of respect.
 The following week, Styles was confirmed to stay on SmackDown and he defeated Baron Corbin and Sami Zayn, who had moved over from Raw, to become the number one contender for the United States Championship at Backlash.

 In a non-title rematch, Baron Corbin defeated Intercontinental Champion Dean Ambrose in a Street Fight.
 This would be their last encounter as Ambrose, with the championship, moved to the Raw brand as a result of the Superstar Shake-up.

 The Miz and Maryse continued their impersonation of John Cena and Nikki Bella.
 They claimed credit for Cena proposing to Nikki and mocked the newly-engaged couple, as they were taking a break from WWE post-WrestleMania.
 As they were leaving the ring, they were interrupted by the main roster debut of Shinsuke Nakamura.
 The Miz and Maryse were then moved to Raw, where they resumed their rivalry with Dean Ambrose.
 Jinder Mahal moved to SmackDown, where he continued his feud with Mojo Rawley and Rob Gronkowski.
 Rawley defeated Mahal following interference by Gronkowski.
 Both Mahal and Rawley then participated in a six-pack challenge, which Mahal won to become the #1 contender for the WWE Championship at Backlash.

 In the women's division, Alexa Bliss lost her rematch for the SmackDown Women's Championship against Naomi.
-The following week, Alexa and Mickie James moved to Raw as a result of the Superstar Shake-up.
+The following week, Bliss and Mickie James moved to Raw as a result of the Superstar Shake-up.
 Charlotte Flair, who moved over from Raw, defeated Naomi in a non-title match to become the number one contender.